howisjames/mapsheet-burnsville/README.md

-# mapsheet-burnsville
+# mapsheet-texas-campsites
-Points of interest for a family trip to the North Carolina mountains.
+Potential campgrounds for a family trip to Texas.

 Based on code from:
 https://github.com/jsoma/mapsheet